uwhackweek/sample_project_repository/README.md

 What new approaches would you like to try to implement to address your specific question(s) or application(s)?

+Will your project use machine learning methods?
+We invite you to try creating a [model card](model-card.md)!

 ### Specific questions / project goals

 List the specific tasks you want to accomplish, project goals, or research questions you want to answer.
 Think about what outcomes or deliverables you'd like to create (e.g. a series of tutorial notebooks demonstrating how to work with a dataset, results of an anaysis to answer a science question, an example of applying a new analysis method, or a new python package).